aliashleyg/feedreader/README.md

 # Feedreader Project

-This jasmine.js feedreader file tests the following elements to ensure code is working as intended and expected.
+This jasmine.js feedreader file tests the following elements to ensure code is working as intended.

 ## Test Suite #1, RSS Feeds: